Benefits Available For Grandparents Raising Grandchildren

 Grandparents are sometimes eligible for Medicaid as the needy caretaker relative of a qualifying child.
 The state will count your income and household size when determining eligibility.

-Medicaid covers dental work for adults in many states, meaning seniors on Medicare might qualify for crucial oral care benefits by caring for their grandchildren.
+Medicaid coverage for adult dental work varies by state, meaning seniors on Medicare might qualify for crucial oral care benefits by caring for their grandchildren.

 DCFS